awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-clientvpnendpoint.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SecurityGroupIds`  <a name="cfn-ec2-clientvpnendpoint-securitygroupids"></a>
-The IDs of the security groups for the target network\.
+The IDs of one or more security groups to apply to the target network\.
+You must also specify the ID of the VPC that contains the security groups\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)